ThunderPitch

 A Showcase of Innovation and Entrepreneurship

-ThunderPitch is Wheaton College's annual entrepreneurial pitch competition, where students present their innovative business ideas on stage before a live audience.
-Judged by a panel of business professionals, entrepreneurs, and investors, the event offers students the chance to gain valuable feedback, showcase their creativity, and compete for thousands of dollars in prize money.
+ThunderPitch is Wheaton College's annual public entrepreneurial pitch competition, where contestants present their innovative business ideas on stage before a live audience.
+Judged by a panel of business professionals, entrepreneurs, and investors, the event offers contestants the chance to gain valuable feedback, showcase their creativity, and compete for thousands of dollars in prize money.
 ThunderPitch embodies the spirit of innovation and provides a platform for future leaders to take their first steps towards entrepreneurial success.

 We are proud to announce the fifth annual ThunderPitch competition.